CroftsDeveloper/Quote_Diary/README.md

 Alternativetly, you can create your own account via the [Signup](https://quote-diary-d98222c5c65a.herokuapp.com/signup) page

+## Key Features and Scenarios Tested

-Manual testing was conducted throughout the development to ensure all functionalities work as expected across various browsers and devices.
+Testing was conducted throughout development to ensure all functionalities work as expected across various browsers and devices.
 The testing process covered key features of the Quote Diary application, focusing on user interactions and data integrity.

-## Key Features and Scenarios Tested
+### Database Connectivity and Integrity Verification

+A database query test was created and performed to ensure an accurate evaluation of the Quote Diary platform, particularly verifying the integrity and connection of the live database hosted on Heroku.
+This involved writing a `query_db.py` script that would interact directly with the PostgreSQL database used for the project in order to retrieve every username that was recorded there.

+This strategy was justified by the need to demonstrate how the programme could communicate with the database and reliably retrieve data, hence presenting the live environment's operating status.

+The steps followed were as detailed below:

+1. **Script Development**: Using the `psycopg2` library, a Python script called `query_db.py` was written to connect to the PostgreSQL database using the `DATABASE_URL` environment variable.
+This variable is configured to dynamically match the URL of the database.
+Here is a breakdown of the script :

+    - **Imports and Setup**: The script begins by importing `psycopg2` for PostgreSQL database interaction and `os` for accessing environment variables.
+    - **Establishing Database Connection**: Utilising `psycopg2.connect`, it establishes a connection to the database using `DATABASE_URL`.
+    - **Creating a Cursor**: A cursor is created with `conn.cursor()` to perform database operations.
+    - **Defining and Executing the Query**: The script defines a SQL query, `SELECT username FROM "user";`, and executes it to fetch usernames.
+    - **Fetching and Printing Usernames**: It retrieves all the rows returned by the query and prints each username, confirming the script's capability to access and retrieve data.

+2. **Query Execution**: The execution of the query selected all usernames from the `user` table.

+3. **Security Measures**: I made sure of the inclusion of `query_db.py` in the project's `.gitignore` file to safeguard against exposure of sensitive database connection details, preserving the database's security.

+5. **Execution and Observations**: Executed locally, the script's performance can be seen [here](https://www.dropbox.com/scl/fi/tdqjtqimyh204cuwadtka/query_db-result.JPG?rlkey=0ymijbqpzgl3pk33l1rk3jpfz&dl=0), showcasing the return of multiple **test** usernames (note none of the usernames are real world users).
+This outcome evidences the database's setup and functionality in the live environment on Heroku.

 ### User Authentication
 - **Login Form**: Tested with valid and invalid credentials.
 Successful login redirects to the dashboard, while invalid attempts display an appropriate error message.